GovReady/govready-q/docs/source/Schema.md

 Documents
 ---------

-Documents occur as `introduction` and `output` documents of Modules as well as Question prompts.
-A document appears as:
+Documents occur as `introduction` and `output` documents of Modules, and a restricted form of documents also occurs in Question prompts (see Questions below).
+A document appearing in the output documents list is given as:

+	output:
-	id: mydoc
+	  - id: mydoc
 	    title: Document 1
 	    format: markdown
 	    template: |
 	      Hello!

-The `id` and `title` fields are generally optional.
+The `id` and `title` fields are generally optional and are used for output documents only.
 An `id` is required to make the document downloadable.
 The fields also have special uses in projects (see above).
+The `format` field is described below.

+The document can also be stored in a separate file by replacing the document data in the module YAML file with a filename and placing the document properties and template in the named file, as in:

+	# module.yaml
+	output:
+	  - mydoc.md

+	# mydoc.md
+	id: mydoc
+	title: Document 1
+	format: markdown
+	...
+	Hello!

+When using a separate file, the document properties (`id`, `title`, and `format`) are given in a YAML block at the top of the file.
+A line containig just three dots signifies the end of the YAML block, separating it from the document template.
+The document template follows.

 ### Document Format